ozymandium/hon_thesis/outline.md

             -  transition via: reason - Mike's comments
             -  mention reason for discarding QGIS as possibility
             -  reference interpolator section, was needed as a result
-    - briefly discuss development process
-        - using playback of raw data:
-            - refine DRTK/TDCP at the same time as the GUI
-        - live testing used mostly to ensure proper memory usage and peripheral software/hardware setup correctly
 - __Interpolator__
     - introductory paragraph
         - needed when using Earth, b/c choppiness @ 1 Hz limits readability of the screen
         - first tried simple synchronization to slowest data stream, magnitude of jumps still a problem
         - drawback: must induce a 1 timestep lag
-    - general algorithm
+    - general algorithm:
-        - time update
         - linear interp formula
+        - positions
+        - angles: resolving discontinuity
         - path:
             - algorithm for resolving unequal vector lengths
             - interp for each coordinate of each point
+    - time(measurement) update
     - transition to data dissemanation:
         - did interpolation between middleware and GUI-specific objects
         - designed and tested on Earth GUI, and wanted way to hook up to monolithic GUI